Lea Schüller: Bayern Munich

+Manchester United

+On 29 December 2025, Schüller agreed to join Women's Super League side Manchester United on a contract until June 2029, starting on 1 January 2026.
+She made her debut for the club on 10 January, coming on as a 60th minute substitute in a 0–0 WSL draw against Arsenal, before scoring her first goal the following week in a 5–0 FA Cup win against Burnley.

 International career

 Schüller appeared for Germany under-17 national team at the 2014 U-17 Women's World Cup in Costa Rica, playing in all three group matches.
 With the under-19 team, she participated in the UEFA Women's Under-19 Championship in Israel, again playing in all three group matches and the defeat on penalties to Sweden in the semi-finals.
 She was then a member of the German under-20 squad at the U-20 Women's World Cup in Papua New Guinea in 2016, where they lost to France in the quarter-finals.

 Schüller was first called up by coach Steffi Jones to train with the full Germany national squad in June 2017, but did not make the final squad for the 2017 UEFA Women's Championship.
 She made her full international debut against Iceland in a 2019 World Cup qualifying match on 20 October 2017, coming on as a late substitute and scoring the final goal in a 3–2 defeat for Germany.
 Later in qualifying in April 2018, Schüller scored all 4 goals against the Czech Republic in a 4–0 win.

 Schüller was called up to the Germany squad for the 2019 FIFA Women's World Cup.
+Following strong performances, Lea was named her country's women's national Player of the Year for 2021.

-On 18 June 2022, Schüller was called up to the 23-player Germany squad for the UEFA Women's Euro 2022.
+On 18 June 2022, Schüller was called up to the 23-player Germany squad for the UEFA Women's Euro 2022, where they reached the final.
+She scored in their opening game of the tournament, a 4-0 win against Denmark.
+Schüller started the final at Wembley Stadium, where Germany lost 2-1 after extra time to hosts England.
+Schüller won Germany's 2022 Footballer of the Year award.

 Schüller was called up to the Germany squad for the 2023 FIFA Women's World Cup.

 On 3 July 2024, Schüller was called up to the Germany squad for the 2024 Summer Olympics.
+She helped her nation win the bronze medal at the Games, with Germany beating world champions Spain 1-0 in the Bronze medal match.

+On 12 June 2025, Schüller was called up to the Germany squad for the UEFA Women's Euro 2025.
+She helped them to reach the semi-finals by scoring goals against Denmark and Poland before being knocked out by Spain.

+As of December 2025, Schüller is Germany's sixth all-time leading scorer with a tally of over 50 goals.